Seattle Children’s Provider News

 -

-Viral Season Update: Illness and Volume Trends and Helpful Resources for Our Community
+Viral Update: Illness and Volume Trends and Helpful Resources for Our Community

-As we weather the viral season together, review the trends we’re experiencing at the hospital and resources that may be helpful for our entire community of healthcare professionals caring for patients during this time.
+As we enter the respiratory viral season, review the trends we’re experiencing at the hospital and resources that may be helpful for our entire community of healthcare professionals caring for patients during this time.

 -